Bosentan

 Use during pregnancy and breastfeeding

-• Bosentan should not be taken if you are planning pregnancy, during pregnancy or when breastfeeding due to the potential harm bosentan can have on the developing baby.
+• Bosentan should not be taken during pregnancy or when breastfeeding.

-• If you are a woman of childbearing age, you should use at least 2 forms of effective contraception while taking bosentan.
-Bosentan may make the contraceptive pill less reliable, therefore you should use additional barrier methods of contraception.
-It is important to discuss this with your doctor before you start bosentan and your doctor may require a confirmed negative pregnancy test before starting and whilst taking bosentan.
+• If you are a woman of childbearing age, you should use effective contraception while taking bosentan.
+Bosentan may make the contraceptive pill unreliable, therefore you should use barrier methods of contraception.
+It is important to discuss this with your doctor before you start bosentan.

-• If you are planning a family or become pregnant during your treatment, you must discuss this with your doctor as soon as possible.
-You should stop taking bosentan at least 3 months before trying to conceive.
+• If you are planning a family or you become pregnant during your treatment, you should discuss this with your doctor as soon as possible.

 How to store Bosentan